 Find out what's happening, where and when.

 - Monitor disaster reports.
-Some countries have a dedicated emergency reporting website.
-Others rely on regional or global reporting websites.
-We list some in our travel advice.
-See our travel advice for your destination.
+Some countries have a dedicated emergency reporting website, while others rely on regional or global reporting websites.
+See our travel advice for your destination for some country-specific resources.

 - Ask an authority.
 Talk to your hotel manager, tour guide or local authorities.